Arrival Tea/Coffee & Cake

 Afternoon Sesion :

 A demonstration by Emma

-A supervised afternoon of soapmaking using a variety of oils, fats, butters and nutrient oils.
+A supervised afternoon of soapmaking using a variety of oils, fats, butters and

-Playing with colour, fragrance and experimenting with additives such as poppyseeds, oats and
+Playing with colour, fragrance and experimenting with additives such as poppyseeds,

 Basic design tutorials - you will learn how to swirl and layer your soaps

 On arrival we will start with a tea or coffee while we have a chat about how the day will run and what we will achieve by the end of the course.